 When an injured motorist is victimized by a drunk driver, a knowledgeable Georgia drunk driving lawyer will know to investigate the events leading up to the crash.
 What is a dram shop lawsuit?
 In a dram shop case, a personal injury lawyer will bring a lawsuit on behalf of an injured victim against a bar or restaurant because the establishment negligently over-served a noticeably intoxicated customer and knew or should have known that the customer would soon be driving.
 When a bar keeps selling alcohol to someone that the bar knows is about to drive and who is either already noticeably drunk or is a minor, then the bar has responsibility for that drunk driver’s reckless actions.
 O.C.G.A. § 51-1-40.

 While some states have separate statutes for dram shop liability and social host liability depending on whether the alcohol provider is a business or private individual, Georgia combines both theories of liability into one dram shop statute.
 O.C.G.A. § 51-1-40.
-If a Georgia drunk driving lawyer will can show that the employees of the bar or business should have known or should have been aware that the consumer was noticeably intoxicated and was about to drive, then the injured motorist will have a claim against the bar for negligently over-serving the driver.
+If a Georgia drunk driving lawyer can show that the employees of the bar or business should have known or should have been aware that the consumer was noticeably intoxicated and was about to drive, then the injured motorist will have a claim against the bar for negligently over-serving the driver.

 Though most businesses licensed to sell alcohol have a general liability insurance policy protecting the business from fires and floods, these insurance policies sometimes exclude dram shop liability.
 Most insurance carriers require businesses to purchase an “alcohol liability rider” to cover dram shop claims.
 As a top Georgia drunk driving lawyer that residents can count on, we know how the legal system works and how to navigate the insurance process.

 A dram shop lawsuit requires serious investigation.
 Knowledgeable and smart lawyers take steps to ensure that evidence is preserved.
 A good personal injury lawyer should track down employees, staff, and customers who have first-hand knowledge of the night’s events leading up to the crash.
-In some cases, experts trained in pharmacology and chemistry can help determine how the drunk driver’s blood alcohol content affected the driver’s behavior.
+In some cases, experts trained in pharmacology and chemistry can help determine how the drunk driver’s blood alcohol level affected the driver’s behavior.
 We understand these things.

 The consequences of drinking and driving can be tragic.
 If you or someone you love has been hurt by a drunk driver, the damage probably can’t be undone.
 But you can fight back.
-Talk to a top Georgia drunk driving lawyer at 404-JUSTICE.
+Talk to a top Georgia drunk driving attorney at 404-JUSTICE.